Natural Remedies for a teething baby

 1. Rub your baby's gums.

-2. Give them a frozen washcloth.
+2. Give them a cold washcloth.

 3. Cold Pureed Foods